nhayward/book-light-editorial/pages/05.resources/04.articles/the-myth-of-the-heroic-lonely-author/item.md

 ---
-title: 'The Myth of the Heroic, Lonely Author'
+title: 'The Myth of the Heroic, lonely Author'
 media_order: TheMythoftheHeroicLonelyAuthor.png
 metadata:
     description: 'Copyeditor, Jessica Nelson, discusses the myth of the writer as an island.
 The truth is, writing takes a village.'